memfault/interrupt/_posts/2020-02-11-improving-compilation-times-c-cpp-projects.md

 correctly.
 The
 [GNU Make Manual](https://www.gnu.org/software/make/manual/make.html) is one of the few manuals I've read cover to cover, and it was one of the best uses of my time (and my employer's).
-When you mash together string substitutions[^8], shelling out to Python scripts, downloading files from remote servers and package managers, and using custom binary packaging scripts, the build infrastructure could very easy slow down to a crawl if not done properly.
+When you mash together parallel build issues, shelling out to single-threaded Python scripts, downloading files from remote servers and package managers, and auto-generating source files, the build infrastructure could very easy slow down to a crawl if not done properly.

 In this post, we will primarily focus on speeding up the compilation side of the build system by testing out different compilers and compilation strategies.